wassimwazzi/budget-manager-web/README.md

 password: `demo`

 I set up a demo account for a quick tour of the website.
 Some features are disabled or may not work as expected.
 It is just to give you a feel of the website.
-The backend is not deployed, you can run the backend and frontend locally by following the instructions in the submodules.
+The backend is not deployed, you can run the backend and frontend locally by following the instructions in the submodules, or use the run.sh script in the root directory.

 Or, try it out with [Postman](https://www.postman.com/spaceflight-cosmologist-42752282/workspace/budget-manager/overview)